lastmjs/graphdc/README.md

 The order is intended to be prioritized and chronological, but is subject to change.

-- [ ] Minimum viable prototype running on the EVM
+- [ ] Minimum viable GraphQL implementation running on the EVM
 - [ ] Full GraphQL implementation running on the EVM
 - [ ] Minimum viable auto-generating data access layer running on the EVM (see [Prisma](https://github.com/prismagraphql/prisma))
 - [ ] Full auto-generating data access layer running on the EVM (see [Prisma](https://github.com/prismagraphql/prisma))